Know Your Limits: How Issue and Participation Limits Affect Your Coverage

 Now, it appears that at least some insurance companies have come full circle and are once again marketing policies with high benefit limits.
 What does this mean?
 Now that insurers are beginning to raise I&P limits, it may be possible for you to obtain benefit amounts that are closer to your actual monthly income.
 Remember, as with any insurance, generally speaking, a higher benefit also means higher premiums.
 However, if you can afford it, it is usually better to have as much coverage as possible.

 If insurers end up providing higher benefits again, it will be interesting to see if there is another corresponding spike in claim denials.
 If you do end up purchasing a high benefit policy, be sure to look it over carefully and make sure that there is not anything in it that would allow the insurance company to limit or deny your disability claim later on down the road.
-If you are unsure about whether you are being offered a good policy, an experienced disability insurance attorney can review the disability policy and explain any complex provisions.
+If you are unsure about whether you are being offered a good policy, an experienced disability insurance lawyer can review the disability policy and explain any complex provisions.